companieshouse/cdn-analyser/README.md

 # CDN Analyser

-The purpose of the `CDN Analyser` is to analyse the asset requests made to the CDN from web applications.
-The `CDN Analyser` will run as an AWS Lambda and will run periodically, the lambda can also be triggered manually if required.
+The `CDN Analyser` will:
+  - Analyse the asset requests made to the CDN from web applications.
+  - Parse the log files stored in an S3 bucket, identifying all the requests made.
+  - Produce a list of assets that have not been accessed.
+  - Produce a table showing the number of times an asset has been requested
+  - Optionally if provided, will combine the table of asset requests from a previous run
+  - Be run as an AWS Lambda and will be triggered manually.

 ## Useful Diagrams